RyanZurrin/SimpleSwap/README.md

 # SimpleSwap-amm

-Steps to run the application in your local machine:-
+Steps to run the application in your local linux machine:-
 * Clone this repo:
 ```text
 git clone https://github.com/RyanZurrin/SimpleSwap